 - Recommended naming convention: Semester – Course Title.
 (Fall2023 – Course Title)

 - Click on “Settings…”

-- Choose Mobile Devices Only (which allows students to participate with laptops, tablets, and smartphones, but not handheld clickers).
+- If your class is online or remote, choose Mobile Devices Only (which allows students to participate with laptops, tablets, and smartphones, but not iClicker handheld remotes).

 - You should see confirmation that the Sync was successful.
-This will download your Blackboard roster to iClicker Cloud.
-You will need to do this regularly during add/drop to ensure that your Blackboard and iClicker rosters match.
+This will transfer your Brightspace roster to iClicker Cloud.
+You will need to do this regularly during add/drop to ensure that your Brightspace and iClicker rosters match.

-- Finally, make determinations about whether you wish to aggregate all iClicker data to a single column in Blackboard or whether you wish to create a new column in Blackboard for each iClicker session.
+- Finally, make determinations about whether you wish to aggregate all iClicker data to a single column in the Brightspace Gradebook or whether you wish to create a new item (column) for each iClicker session.
 Additionally, choose whether students will receive a score of zero if they do not participate in a session.
 This is required if you plan to drop the lowest scores and count non-participated sessions as possible drops.

-- Launch the iClicker Cloud application on the classroom computer or your laptop.
+- Launch the iClicker Cloud application on the classroom computer or on your laptop.

-- Login to iClicker Cloud using your previously created instructor account.
+- Login to iClicker Cloud using your previously created institutional login for UVM.

 - If teaching a fully in-person class, choose whether or not to enable location for attendance.
 If you do enable location, you will have to choose your class building on a map and specify the number of feet students must be in proximity in order to be present.
 Enabling location for attendance should NOT be set for courses with students participating remotely.
 Choose Settings from the drop-down menu:

 - Select the Attendance tab and choose whether or not to require location and click Save.

 - Additional information is available on the iClicker support page related to running polls.

 There are additional actions you can take on the iClicker Cloud Instructor Website.